-- The first testlet is at a level of moderate difficulty.
-Subsequent testlets—at the same or slightly more difficult level—are then chosen automatically based on your performance on the previous testlet.
-So you should plan to move more quickly through the first testlet, so that you have more time to tackle the more complicated and point worthy questions that come in testlets two and three.
-You might plan to spend 40-45 minutes on the first testlet and allow say 55-60 minutes on the third testlet.
+Plan to move more quickly through the first testlet so that you have more time to tackle the more complicated and point-worthy questions that come in testlets two and three.
+You might plan to spend 40-45 minutes on the first testlet and allow roughly 55-60 minutes on the third testlet.

-Divide Your Time Evenly on the Task-Based Simulations (TBS)
+2. Divide your time evenly on the Task-Based Simulations (TBS)

-- It’s important not to spend too much time on any one simulation because one of the seven TBS on AUD and FAR, and one of the seven on REG are not graded.
-The time allocated to the simulations needs to be divided evenly amongst each TBS.
-So, if you’re allotted 90 minutes total, which would be 12 minutes each.
+Try not to spend too much time on any one simulation.
+One of the seven TBS on AUD and FAR and one of the seven on REG are not graded, so you could be wasting your time.

 For the written communication on BEC, one of the three is not graded.
 You should plan to spend 12-15 minutes per written communication.

 Above all else, make sure you at least get to every TBS with enough time to throw out some guesses.
 The CPA Exam uses a positive scoring system, so you won’t be penalized for getting something wrong.

 3. Practice your CPA Exam time management skills